-In this section, I re-estimate the Engel curves specified in equation (11) restricting the MxFLS-2 sample to those families whose household head was neither married nor in a domestic partnership at the time of the interview, and they were re-interviewed during MxFLS-3.
-Table C5 shows 337 male- and 994 female-headed households met these criteria.
-These individuals were mostly separated, divorced, or widowed.
-Of these, 13% of the women (127) and 15% of the men (51) got into a marriage or a domestic partnership between the two survey waves.

-Table 8 shows the positive effects of crime on food or male clothing are not observed when we analyze the Engel curves of households whose head was male and single before the Mexican drug war started (MxFLS-2).
+In this section, I re-estimate the Engel curves specified in equation (7) restricting the MxFLS-2 sample to those families whose household head was neither married nor in a domestic partnership at the time of the interview, and they were re-interviewed during MxFLS-3.21 Table C5 shows the positive effects of crime on food or male clothing are not observed when we analyze the Engel curves of households whose head was male and single before the Mexican drug war started (MxFLS-2).
 They are also not observed if we drop those individuals who got married in between (columns (3) and (4)); if anything, the point estimates go in the opposite direction.
 I do not report the Engel curves for those who married in between, given they are only 51 individuals.
-These results suggests that if the change in crime increased the taste toward male adult clothing, the taste shock did not affect unmarried individuals, which makes the change in the individual-preference mechanism even less credible.
-In addition, Table 8 also shows the positive and statistically significant effect of crime on male clothing is present among female-headed households, but driven by those who married in between survey waves.
+These results suggests that if the change in crime increased the taste toward male adult clothing, the taste shock did not affect unmarried individuals, which also makes the change in the individual-preference shift as the only mechanism less credible.
+In addition, the positive and statistically significant effect of crime on male clothing is present among female-headed households, but driven by those who married in between survey waves.
 Of course, given the sample selection threats and smaller sample sizes, these results have limitations for causal interpretation, but they provide further and complementary evidence of the bargaining-power mechanism in explaining the resource allocation results.